nhsuk/see-a-gp/views/acne-guide/what-acne-can-look-like/main-content.md

-## Check if you have acne {id="check"}
+## What acne can look like

 You usually have acne on your:

 - face - for most people
 - back
 - chest
 - shoulders

-Acne can be mild to severe.
+Acne can be mild, moderate or severe.
+This depends on what type of spots you have and how many.

+However, your acne can change.
+It might be mild one week and moderate or severe the next.

+Also, how you feel about your acne can be worse than the condition of your skin actually is.

 <dl>

 <dt>Mild acne</dt>
-<dd>Small spots, whiteheads, blackheads.
-Almost everyone has this at some point, especially as a teenager.</dd>
+<dd>Mild acne - small spots, whiteheads, blackheads.
+Many people have this at some point, especially as a teenager.</dd>
 <dd>
   <article class="figure-list is-collapsed no-captions" id="acne-mild">
     <div class="figure-list__body figure-list--preview">